Saturday, April 01, 2023

 Petulant, nasty, vicious beyond the pale and just plain tacky.
 Cardinal Gambetti may have pleased his master on earth but he'll have to explain his behavior to the One who wept over Lazarus one day.

 Who made the decision that Benedict's body should be stuffed into a van without a coffin or even a shroud to cover the body?
 We package our groceries with more care.
-Have you ever seen a dead body transported like this for a funeral?
+Have you ever seen a dead body transported like that for a funeral?

 Saturday, January 07, 2023